moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 Please bear in mind, if a web page or repo has been compromised and the fingerprint and the public key are located in the same place, the likelihood is that these were compromised too, so checking the fingerprint is pretty much pointless.
 However, if the fingerprint and key are hosted in multiple locations, it's always worth comparing them to be sure.

-In our case, we can find the fingerprint for binaryfate's public key on [Get Monero](https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html).
-Click on the heading 'Verify and Import Signing Key' and scroll down until you find the 'Verify the fingerprint matches' section.
-Now let's visually compare that to the one which is printed in our terminal window.
+In our case, we can find the fingerprint for binaryfate's public key on the [GetMonero](https://www.getmonero.org/resources/user-guides/verification-allos-advanced.html) site.
+Click on the heading "Verify and Import Signing Key" and scroll down until you find the "Verify the fingerprint matches" section.
+Now we can visually compare that to the one which is printed in our terminal window.
 If you've got a match, great, if not, verify the web links you used and report your findings to the community.

 Now that we have a little more confidence in the key we've downloaded we're going to use the command `gpg --import binaryfate.asc`.
 Once again we can use `gpg --list-keys` to verify that it's been added to our keyring.

 ### SIGNING SOMEONE ELSE'S PUBLIC KEY

-This step is in many cases unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole, namely the 'web of trust', which is totally outside the scope of this video, but you can learn more about the [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust) through the p2p foundation.
+This step is in many cases unnecessary and is more relevant to public keyrings and the pgp ecosystem as a whole.
+It's particularly important for something called the 'web of trust', which is totally outside the scope of this video.
+However you can learn more about the [web of trust](https://wiki.p2pfoundation.net/Web_of_Trust) through the p2p foundation.
 For us, going through this step means that you have a more simple log when you verify signatures in the future.

 It's possible to add this level of trust to the signature you have imported with the `--edit-key` flag.
 In our case we will use the command `gpg --edit-key binaryfate@getmonero.org`.
 Once GPG is running you'll see 'gpg>', you now have a few options including the ability to sign it with your own key, type ‘help’ to find out what else you can do.

-For now, let’s type 'sign', confirm with 'y', and enter the password you set up in the previous step.
+For now, let’s type 'sign', confirm with 'y' and then enter the password you set up in the previous step.

-All done
+All done.

-Use 'ctrl+c' to exit gpg
+Use 'ctrl+c' to exit gpg.

 ### VERIFYING SIGNATURES & HASHES

-Everything we've done so far has now given us the ability to verify the signature on the hash file we downloaded earlier.
+Everything we've done so far has now given us the ability to verify the signature in the text file we downloaded earlier.

-The next command we're going to use is `gpg --verify hashes.txt`, if you're typing this out yourself, remember that you can use 'TAB' to autocomplete.
+The next command we're going to use is `gpg --verify hashes.txt`.
+If you're typing this out yourself, remember that you can use 'TAB' to autocomplete.

 If everything has gone to plan, we should see a message stating 'Good signature from "binaryFate <binaryfate@getmonero.org>"'.

 If you don't receive this message, please follow the procedure recommended upon failed fingerprint verification.

-GREAT!

 Now we can compare the hashes in the text file to those of the file we downloaded.

-If you're using Linux you can use the command `sha256sum --check hashes.txt`, we're going to look for the version we downloaded and check to see if everything is "OK".
+If you're using Linux you can use the command `sha256sum --check hashes.txt`, then look for the version we downloaded and check to see if everything is "OK".

 If you're using Windows, use the command `Get-Filehash` and then the name of the file you downloaded.
 Manually compare this hash to the one in the hashes.txt file.

-Now we know the software that we have is the one intended by the person who signed these hashes!
+GREAT!
+Now we know the software that we have is the one intended by the person who signed these hashes.

 ### SIGNING AND DECRYPTING MESSAGES

-GPG has a lot of interesting features which include the ability to sign, encrypt and decrypt messages.
+GPG has a lot of interesting features which includes the ability to sign, encrypt and decrypt messages.

 We at Monero Guides host our [public key](https://github.com/moneroguides/moneroguides-assets/blob/main/monero-guides.asc) on github which you can use to verify the contact details on our websites [about page](https://moneroguides.org/about/) and the scripts for our videos.